 Should we combine farewell parties for multiple people?

-Generally, avoid combining farewell parties unless the individuals are leaving at the exact same time, worked closely together, and have similar professional standing.
-Combining events dilutes personal focus.
+Usually, it's better not to combine farewell parties unless the people are leaving at the same time, worked closely together, and share similar roles.
+Combining can take away from the individual focus.

 How can we make a moving away party special for an employee relocating to a new city?